maximecb/noisecraft/README.md

 We recommend developing using the Chrome web browser because it has the most mature web audio implementation and has been the most extensively tested.
-We are waiting for a [Firefox bug](https://bugzilla.mozilla.org/show_bug.cgi?id=1572644) to be fixed, and there are reliability issues with the Safari web audio implementation.
+We are waiting for a [Firefox bug](https://bugzilla.mozilla.org/show_bug.cgi?id=1572644) to be fixed, and we've run into issues with the Safari web audio and pointer capture implementation.

 Installing dependencies:

 ```
 # Install nodejs and npm
+# Use apt-get on Ubuntu/Debian or brew on macOS
 sudo apt-get install -y nodejs npm

 # Update npm